cloudcomputingcurricula/Cloud-Computing-Curricula/README.md

 ## Goal

-Gathering and distributing cloud computing resources.
+Gathering and distributing cloud computing resources for teaching.
 For each assignment, the web pages linked below describe the assignment and provides materials -- handouts, starter code, and so on.

 Adding Content.
 See the info page for ideas about what makes a nifty assignment and how to apply for the